SimonStoyanov/GameJam1/README.md

 # GameJam1

-First weekly Game Jam by the team <Teamname>
+First weekly Game Jam by the team BOOLAS STUDIO

 #Idea

-<Gamename> is an infinite platform shooting game in which the player has to battle against
-its problems and concerns.
+BURDEN is an infinite platform shooting game in which the player has to battle against its problems and concerns.
 Being defeated by the enemy means that you're going to be affected by the enemy's effect the next turn, and the only way to escape it is either if you win infinitelly, or if you quit the game.
 How many turns can you resist without being defeated by your concerns?